nvidia-holoscan/holoscan-sdk/README.md

 ## Using the released SDK

-The Holoscan SDK is packaged in the following different formats:
+The Holoscan SDK is available as part of the following packages:
-- 🐋 The [Holoscan container image on NGC](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/clara-holoscan/containers/holoscan) includes the Holoscan libraries, GXF extensions, headers, example source code, and sample datasets.
-It is the simplest way to run sample streaming applications or create your own application using Holoscan.
+- 🐋 The [Holoscan container image on NGC](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/clara-holoscan/containers/holoscan) includes the Holoscan libraries, GXF extensions, headers, example source code, and sample datasets, as well as all the dependencies that were tested with Holoscan.
+It is the recommended way to run sample streaming applications, while still allowing you to create your own C++ and Python Holoscan application.
-- 🐍 The [Holoscan python wheels on PyPI](https://pypi.org/project/holoscan/) are the simplest way for Python developers to quickly get started in creating their own application with a simple `pip install holoscan`.
-They only include the necessary libraries and extensions, not including example code, built applications, nor sample datasets.
+- 🐍 The [Holoscan python wheels on PyPI](https://pypi.org/project/holoscan/) (**NEW IN 0.4**) are the ideal way for Python developers to get started with the SDK, simply using `pip install holoscan`.
+The wheels include the necessary libraries and extensions, not including example code, built applications, nor sample datasets.
+- 📦️ The [Holoscan Debian package on NGC](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/clara-holoscan/resources/holoscan_dev_deb) (**NEW IN 0.4**) includes the libraries, headers, and CMake configurations needed for both C++ and Python developers.
+It does not include example code, pre-built applications, nor sample datasets.

 ## Building the SDK from source